---

-Consider the English onset cluster [bl], as in black.
+Consider the English onset cluster [bl], as in *black*.
 This is a perfectly fine way to start a word.
 The reverse, [lb], is not—there is no English word that begins with [lb].
-This constraint depends only on pairs of adjacent symbols: [lb] is bad regardless of what comes before or after it.
-In the terminology we’ll develop here, this makes it a local constraint.
+This constraint depends only on a short sequence of symbols at a particular position in the word: the beginning.
+In the terminology we'll develop here, this makes it a *local* constraint.

-A Strictly Local language of order \(k\), or SL-\(k\) language, is one whose membership can be determined by checking whether any forbidden sequence of \(k\) consecutive symbols appears in the string (Heinz 2010; Rogers and Pullum 2011).
-More precisely, we augment the string with boundary markers \(\rtimes\) (left edge) and \(\ltimes\) (right edge) and check all the \(k\)-grams of the augmented string against a finite set of forbidden \(k\)-grams.
+A *Strictly Local* language of order $k$, or SL-$k$ language, is one whose membership can be determined by checking whether any forbidden sequence of $k$ consecutive symbols appears in the string [@heinz2010learning; @rogers2011aural].
+More precisely, we augment the string with boundary markers $\rtimes$ (left edge) and $\ltimes$ (right edge) and check all the $k$-grams of the augmented string against a finite set of forbidden $k$-grams.

-We can build an FSA that enforces this constraint using arcweight.
+We can build FSAs that enforce these constraints using `arcweight`.
 The idea is to construct an automaton that accepts precisely the strings containing the forbidden factor, and then take its complement.

 import arcweight